rortizmerino/GenomicsWorkshop/Lesson1.md

 You should now be connected!

-## Logging onto the TU Delft cloud instance
+#### Logging onto the TU Delft cloud instance

 1. Connect to one of the TU Delft cloud instances.
 You can choose any of the virtual machines indicated on the shared document for the course.

     ~~~
     $ ssh REPLACE-WITH-YOUR-NETID@vm0X-bt-edu.tnw.tudelft.nl
     ~~~
+    *Make sure to replace your netid and the vm number*

-2. You might receive a security message that looks something like the message below
+3. You might receive a security message that looks something like the message below

     ~~~
     The authenticity of host 'vm03-bt-edu.tnw.tudelft.nl (131.180.205.58)' can't be established.